Elijah Phillips: In Illinois

 Elijah Phillips settled a site near Berlin and Dover Townships, in present-day Bureau County, Illinois.
 The area was first settled by John L. Ament and his brother Justin, shortly after the pair settled, Justin sold his land to Phillips.
 Phillips erected his own cabin about 1+1/2 mi from John Ament's cabin.

 Death

-When the Black Hawk War erupted between elements of the Sauk and Fox and the Illinois and Michigan Territorial Militia in 1832 settler families had fled, leaving their goods and livestock behind.
+When the Black Hawk War erupted between elements of the Sauk and Meskwaki and the Illinois and Michigan Territorial Militia in 1832 settler families had fled, leaving their goods and livestock behind.
 Eventually, it was decided that it was safe to return to the settlement to tend to the deserted possessions.
 About two weeks after fleeing the site, a party of seven men, Elijah Phillips, J. Hodges, Sylvester Brigham, John L. Ament, Aaron Gunn, James G. Forristall and a 16-year-old named Ziba Dimmick left Hennepin, Illinois for the small settlement along Bureau Creek where Ament's cabin was located.
 Phillips was a member of the militia, enlisted as a private in Captain George B. Willis' company out of Putnam County, Illinois – it is unclear whether any of the other men were militia members.